Nivesh00/configmap-admission-webhook/README.md

 ## Manifests Files

-> [!WARNING]
+> [!CAUTION]
-> Manifest files are not yet fully created
+> Make sure to install Cert Manager CRDs mentioned above first before using manifests

 Manifests files can be found in the `kustomize` directory.
-The manifest files are not yet created but test manifest files can be found in same directory
+The manifest files are not yet created but test manifest files can be found in same directory.

+By using the `kind` overlay, the resources are created in the namespace `configmap-manager`.